Recurrence

 Story & Plot Summary: Recurrence

-Quick Plot Summary: Released in 2022, Recurrence is a Crime film directed by Alejandro Montiel.
+Quick Plot Summary: Released in 2022, Recurrence is a Crime film directed by Alejandro Montiel, written by Florencia Etcheves.
 The narrative dives into the criminal underworld with a grounded sense of realism and complex morality.
-This summary provides a scannable look at the movie's central conflict involving Luisana Lopilato.
+As part of the Crimes of the South, it provides a scannable look at the movie's central conflict involving Luisana Lopilato as Manuela "Pipa" Pelari.

 Story Breakdown